 17. Independence of the Parties

-Nothing in these GCU is intended to, or shall be deemed to, establish any partnership, joint venture, employment or worker relationship between any of the Parties, constitute any Party the agent of another Party, or authorise any Party to make or enter into any commitments for or on behalf of any other Party.
+Nothing in these GCU is intended to, or shall be deemed to, establish any partnership, joint venture, employment or worker relationship between any of the Parties, or authorise any Party to make or enter into any commitments for or on behalf of any other Party constitute any Party the agent of another Party, save for as expressly set out elsewhere in these GCU.

 Each Party confirms it is acting on its own behalf and not for the benefit of any other person.

-The Independent Courier shall manage or organise his activity in complete independence, in compliance with these GCU.
+The Independent Courier shall independently manage or organise its or her activity in compliance with these GCU.

-These GCU, including the SC, and including their annexes, constitute the entire agreement between the Parties and supersede and extinguish all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to their subject matter.
+These GCU, including the SC, and including their annexes, and any document referred to in it, constitute the entire agreement between the Parties and supersede and extinguish all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to their subject matter unless otherwise agreed in writing by any of the Parties.

-Nothing in this clause 18.1 shall limit or exclude any liability for fraud.
+Nothing in this Article 18.1 shall limit or exclude any liability for fraud.

 If any provision or part-provision of these GCU is invalid, illegal or unenforceable, the Parties shall negotiate in good faith to amend such provision so that, as amended, it is legal, valid and enforceable, and, to the greatest extent possible, achieves the intended commercial result of the original provision.